Carolina Reaper vs Habanero: A 10x Heat Leap

 The numbers here are genuinely staggering.
 A habanero ranges from 100,000 to 350,000 SHU, which already puts it in the extra-hot pepper range - roughly 10 to 20 times hotter than a Fresno chili.
 That is serious heat by any reasonable measure.

 The Carolina Reaper operates in an entirely different atmosphere.
-At 1,400,000 to 2,200,000 SHU, it holds a position in the super-hot pepper category that few peppers have ever challenged.
+At 1,400,000 to 2,200,000 SHU, it holds a position in the the super-hot SHU bracket that few peppers have ever challenged.
 Compared to a Fresno, that is approximately 90 to 140 times hotter.
 Against the habanero itself, the Reaper delivers roughly 4 to 6 times more capsaicin intensity.

-Both belong to C. chinense, the same botanical family responsible for many of the world's most extreme peppers.
+Both belong to the Capsicum chinense pepper group, the same botanical family responsible for many of the world's most extreme peppers.
 That shared genetics explains why both carry fruity top notes - but the Reaper's capsaicin load is so concentrated that the heat overwhelms everything almost immediately.

 The character of the burn differs too.
 Habanero heat builds fast, peaks sharply, and fades within 10-15 minutes for most people.
 Reaper heat is slower to arrive, then locks in with a full-body intensity - sweating, hiccups, and a lingering burn that can last 30-45 minutes.
 Understanding why capsaicin triggers that receptor response helps explain why the Reaper feels categorically different, not just quantitatively hotter.